 By Measuring True Asset Health

 With Reports Filtered By Failure Code

-Clement Pappas (CPC) is a subsidiary of Lassonde Industries, Canada’s largest food manufacturer.
+Lassonde Pappas is a subsidiary of Lassonde Industries, Canada’s largest food manufacturer.
 CPC produces millions of cases annually of organic and conventional juices, ready-to-drink teas, enhanced waters, and cranberry sauces.
-James Hummer, Maintenance Manager of the Hendersonville, NC plant, joined a team of 15 maintenance technicians at Clement Pappas in May, 2011.
+James Hummer, Maintenance Manager of the Hendersonville, NC plant, joined a team of 15 maintenance technicians at Lassonde Pappas in May, 2011.
 James served in the US Navy as a maintenance mechanic for 16 years, earned a degree in Workforce Education and Development and has previously worked for several food and beverage processors.
 James first worked with the eMaint system at Gatorade in 2006.
-When Clement Pappas realized their current CMMS did not meet their needs, eMaint CMMS was chosen.
+When Lassonde Pappas realized their current CMMS did not meet their needs, eMaint CMMS was chosen.